-Any pupils, not collected by 4pm, will be escorted to Homework Club.
+Any pupils, not collected by 4pm, will be escorted to After-School Club.
 A sibling from the Senior school, may collect a pupil from the Juniors, if we have permission from the parent in writing, at the start of the term.

 Pupils who attend co-curricular will need to be collected from the playground.
-If a pupil is not collected from the co-curricular room, they will be escorted to Homework Club.
+If a pupil is not collected from the co-curricular, they will be escorted to After-School Club.